 To provide financial support for a student interested and excelling in graduate level studies in planning related to natural resources, energy or the environment.

-$1,500 for the 2018-19 School Calendar Year (the award will be distributed in two amounts of $750 each at the end of each semester of the 2018-19 school year).
+$1,500 for the 2019-20 School Calendar Year (the award will be distributed in two amounts of $750 each at the end of each semester of the 2019-2020 school year).
 It is the responsibility of the Fellowship recipient to maintain the course of study identified in their application and achieve a GPA of B or greater in both the semesters that the fellowship amounts are awarded.
 The recipient will also be required to summarize his or her project for publication in the ENRE Division's newsletter.
-Additionally, the recipient will be encouraged to present his or her project at the ENRE Business Meeting during the APA National Planning Conference the following year.
+Additionally, the recipient will be encouraged to present his or her project at the ENRE Business Meeting during the APA National Planning Conference the following year (NPC 2021).

 - Second-year or higher graduate student (master's level only) in a planning or planning related program focusing on issues related to the environment, natural resources, or energy.
 The student may be a full or part-time student, but must be currently enrolled in a master's level planning or planning related program.